deborafr/inventoryController/README.md

 Charger – extracts the Model class.
 Implements a DTO  of type Charger.

-All the functions described below refer to the corresponding function in the second layer - the productService class, and it refers to the corresponding function in the third layer that handles the DB - the productsDB class.
+All the functions described below implemented in the productController class.
+They refer to the corresponding function in the second layer - the productService class, and it refers to the corresponding function in the third layer that handles the DB - the productsDB class.

 Rest API: